Michael18811380328/HelloWorld/log.md

 What's more, there are many new knowledge points.
 I need to learn reactstrap(bootstrap in react framework).
 The ECMAscript6 is necessary.
 The differences between const and let (let use much memory than const, about 2% to 3% maybe).
 And array function is useful.
 It can bind this to using function automaticly.Others, learn button/DropDown/Modal compoennts of reactstrap.

 React framework contains several life cycle fucntion.
 How to use them fluently needs much time to practice.
 And slate.js framework, a rich text framework, is also important.

-Map Object/Selectiom/Value/Change and ... blob file

-write later because there are much things to deal now.

-reading blog from RuanYF
+Map Object/Selectiom/Value/Change and ... blob file. write later because there are much things to deal now. reading blog from RuanYF.

 ### 2018.09

-plan: learn slate.js (the main APIs) and react framework step by step.
+Plan: learn slate.js (the main APIs) and react framework step by step.
 Hurry up!
 And this is the first time to use vim to write readme.md And use it more.

 There are so many things to learn.
 And I found that it is important for us to learn not only code basic using but also inner logic of basic.
 For instance, learning slate-core codes is significant for understanding lower codes logic.